 To effectively make a change that motivates and incentivizes the right behavior, it takes bold leadership, a culture committed to doing the very best and a willingness to change along the way.

 About the author.
-In his role as principal in clinical advisory solutions for Vizient, Craig Tangeman partners with leading organizations to facilitate discussion between executives, clinicians and front line staff to highlight the stress points and challenges in quality and cost and connects them with knowledge, solutions and expertise that accelerate performance.
+In his role at Vizient, Craig Tangeman partners with leading organizations to facilitate discussion between executives, clinicians and front line staff to highlight the stress points and challenges in quality and cost and connects them with knowledge, solutions and expertise that accelerate performance.
 Through numerous dynamic and challenging roles in the health care space, he has leveraged 25 years of clinical, performance improvement, supply chain and operational knowledge to bring exciting, robust and complex solutions to his health care clients.
 As a former clinician, Tangeman brings new and innovative solutions to the medical, surgical and perioperative space that enhance the provider and patient experience as well as manage cost and improve quality.
 In addition to process and supply chain improvement, he has participated and led a variety of business development strategies, including physician practice development, medical clinic start-ups, hospital transfers and acquisitions.